Three Quick Ways to Use Google Forms in Language Arts Class

 Grammar.
 Language standards are tough.
 Students also don’t always love grammar, so I approach these lessons with an encouraging spirit.
 I start with basic terms (like the parts of speech), and I move to more complex pieces.

 Plus, since students might have a negative view of grammar, lessons are better when they see growth.
-The pretest is a helpful piece to remind students of their growth.
+The pretest is a helpful piece to remind everyone of their growth and to show their move toward mastery.

 Writing.
 When students stumble to communicate in their writing, grammar errors are often to blame.
 The tricky part is that

 So when I look at ways to use Google Forms in language arts, sure I use them for assessment purposes.
-I also use them to gain understanding of where I should focus for
+They also show me where I should focus student work in upcoming lessons.

 Two: Classroom Library

 One of my goals is to get my classroom library books into the hands of students.
-I think my shelves look beautiful, but the books serve no real purpose if students don’t handle them, explore them.
+My shelves look beautiful, but the books serve no real purpose if readers don’t handle them, explore them.
+Enter Google Form surveys.

 When I organize my classroom library, I make a Google Form for each genre with titles underneath.
+(The easiest way to share this information is with a QR code.)
 After I share the Google Form, students can choose a book or several books to try out.
 If I don’t hand them the books the day they complete the form, I pull them for students.

-Finally, I leave an “open-ended” option for students to explain what they might like—they like mysteries or dramas shows, but they are not sure what type of book to get.
-They explain what shows or movies they watch, and I take it from there with suggestions.
+Finally, I leave an “open-ended” option for readers to explain what they might like—they like mysteries or dramas shows, but they are not sure what type of book to get.
+They explain what shows or movies they watch, and their suggestions guide me.

 Three: Student Choice

-When I can, I provide student choice.
-For instance, I might provide choice concerning due dates which allows me flexibility concerning other classes.
+Whenever possible, I provide student choice.
+For instance, I might provide checkboxes concerning due dates which allows me flexibility concerning other classes.
 I don’t always know when other tests and papers are due for other classes, and I’m happy to scoot a due date by one or two days to help out students.

-I also consider student feedback as I plan short stories.
-After I plan what standards I’ll be working on with students, I add short stories and a brief synopsis to a Google Form.
+Another option for choice involves short stories.
+After selecting standards, I add short stories and a brief synopsis to a Google Form.
 Students give feedback on what interests them.
 When I introduce a short story, I am sure to emphasize that their choices are reflective in their learning.

 I have made plenty of mistakes concerning Google Forms in my ELA classroom.
 So!
 Do not make the same mistakes that I did.